equitrekking travel

 Not Included

-We start our tour in the wonderful city of Montevideo.
-The next day we continue our ride in the amazing coastal province of 'Rocha' - protected area and declared world biosphere reserve.
-We horseback ride on the beach along isolated beaches, over shifting sand dunes, through palm groves and shady woodlands and on along the shores of the wetlands.
+We start our tour in the capital city of Montevideo.
+The next day we drive to the amazing coastal province of 'Rocha' - protected area and declared world biosphere reserve – where we arrive to a small hotel built in the same style as the nearby 17th century fort; we are right on the border with Brazil.
+We ride along isolated beaches, over shifting sand dunes, through palm groves and shady woodlands, in National Parks and on along the shores of the wetlands.
 The variety of birds - hummingbirds, flamingos, kingfishers, flycatchers, rheas (similar to ostriches) - that we see in these habitats is incredible.
-The pace will be many times quite fast (lots of canters) - the grassy pastures and firm beaches allow this on strong and well- trained criollo and criollo cross horses.
-While staying at charming seaside inns and working ranches – estancias – where ride with and help the gauchos with cattle drives, you will be able to feel connected with the traditions of this unexplored country.
-On this ride you'll skirt the most diverse landscapes, surprising wines, excellent food and experience the hidden treasures found on the paths less travelled.
+The pace will be quite fast (with lots of canters) - the grassy pastures and firm beaches allow this on strong and well- trained criollo and criollo cross horses.
+We will stay at charming seaside inns and working ranches – estancias – where we ride with and help the gauchos with cattle drives.
+You will be able to feel connected with the traditions of this unexplored country and skirt the most diverse landscapes, surprising wines, excellent food and experience the hidden treasures found on the paths less travelled.

 Uruguay Riding Vacation Day by Day Itinerary